Skip to content

 Sociology of Development and Change

-Sociology of Development and Change, led by interim Chair Robert Fletcher, focuses on the structures and practices of development and change.
+Sociology of Development and Change, led by Robert Fletcher (ad interim), focuses on structures and practices of development and change with an interest in inequality, marginalization and political agency.

 Go to Sociology of Development and Change